MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 - schema determines what queries you can create (be generous in attribute assignments)
 - schema must cover all the queries you want to run.
 You can only query one index at a time (no joins), but you can create indexes that preserve parent-child relationship, and then use nested queries or parallel queries in your search logic to pull from both.
 - schema has impact on storage/size.
 Consider narrow data types, attribution, vector configuration.
-- show schemas for parent-child all-up and paired indexes via index projections
+- show schema patterns: one for parent-child all-up, one for paired indexes via index projections
 - note metadata for filters
 - TBD: add fields for location and use entity recognition to pull this values out of the PDFs?
-Not sure how it will query, but goal would be to add some structure to the schema.
+Not sure how the extraction will work on chunked documents or how it will query, but goal would be to show that you can add structured data to the schema.

+Tasks:

+- H2 How to create an index for chunked and vectorized data (show examples for parent-child variants)
+- H2 How to define vector profiles and configuration (discuss pros and cons, shouldn't be a rehash of existing how-to)
+- H2 How to add filters
+- H2 How to add structured data (example is "location", top-level field, data aquisition is through the pipeline)

 <!--